 The F value in regression is the result of a test where the null hypothesis is that all of the regression coefficients are equal to zero.
 In other words, the model has no predictive capability.
 Basically, the f-test compares your model with zero predictor variables (the intercept only model), and decides whether your added coefficients improved the model.
 If you get a significant result, then whatever coefficients you included in your model improved the model’s fit.

 Read your p-value first.
-If the p-value is small (less than your alpha level), you can accept the null hypothesis.
+If the p-value is small (less than your alpha level), you can reject the null hypothesis.
 Only then should you consider the f-value.
-If you fail to reject the null, discard the f-value result.
+If you don’t reject the null, ignore the f-value.

 Many authors recommend ignoring the P values for individual regression coefficients if the overall F ratio is not statistically significant.
 This is because of the multiple testing problem.
 In other words, your p-value and f-value should both be statistically significant in order to correctly interpret the results.

 If you want to know whether your regression F-value is significant, you’ll need to find the critical value in the f-table.
 For example, let’s say you had 3 regression degrees of freedom (df1) and 120 residual degrees of freedom (df2).
 An F statistic of at least 3.95 is needed to reject the null hypothesis at an alpha level of 0.1.
 At this level, you stand a 1% chance of being wrong (Archdeacon, 1994, p.168).
 For more details on how to do this, see: F Test.
 F Values will range from 0 to an arbitrarily large number.